 Work status does not change an employee’s or a former employee’s ability to file a workers’ compensation claim.

-You can be gainfully employed or, laid off, or fired and out of work and still file a claim.
+You can still be gainfully employed, or laid off, or fired, or out of work and still file a claim.
 You can be still working for the same employer or you can move on to a different employer and still file a claim.
 It makes no difference.

 What matters is that you do file the claim, and you file it timely, before the statute of limitations runs.
 There are some differences between the time limitations for injury and occupational disease filing.